Manage Work-related Pain with These Methods

 The most common is due to monotonous job activities.
 Often, if your job involves repetitive movements, this compels the same joints and muscles in your body to work continuously.
-This puts more pressure on your joints and creates fatigue in your muscle over time.
+This puts more pressure on your joints and creates fatigue in your strength over time.
 This is especially true for jobs that involve frequent squatting, lifting, and even bending forward.

-Another common cause of work-related aches is bad posture.
+Another common cause of work-related aches is terrible posture.
 Some classic forms of poor posture include hunching over a computer or slouching in your office chair for prolonged periods.
 These awkward positions could lead to muscle fatigue and tension.